pravj/Etios/_posts/2015-12-11-indian-ecommerce.md

 As the number of Internet users is growing in the country, we can expect more good to happen.

+### Probable Fix

+I think a simple solution can be employed here to avoid intruders.

+To ask for the associated *mobile number* while checking details of an order, if the user is not logged in.
+One can guess the *unique id* for orders but not the *mobile number*.

 ### Disclaimer

 This is going to be a little contradictory.
 According to Oxford Dictionary, *Disclaimer* means "*A statement that denies something, especially responsibility*".